wazuh/wazuh-qa/docs/tests/integration/test_fim/test_files/test_audit/test_audit_multiple_keys.md

-# test audit multiple keys
+# Test audit multiple keys
 When an audit rule has more than one key, audit decodes the keys in hexadecimal.
-This test configures audit rules for monitored and non monitored directories with more than one key, checks that FIM decodes properly the hexadecimal keys and makes sure that if the directory is monitored, events are triggered.
+This test configures audit rules for monitored and non-monitored directories with more than one key, checks that FIM decodes properly the hexadecimal keys and makes sure that if the directory is monitored, events are triggered.

 | Tier | Platforms | Time spent| Test file |